Introduction

 How do I close a blocked account?

 There could be multiple reasons to close a blocked account.
-For example, your duration of study is completed, you applied for visa but withdraw your application or your visa application was rejected.
-In these cases you need to contact with your blocked account provider and notify them to close the blocked account.
-Secondly contact your Ausländerbehörde and request for a document called “Sperrfreigabe”.Provide these two above mentioned documents and your current account whether in germany or original sending account.
-Please keep in mind Sperrfreigabe should not be older than 3 months.
+For example, your studies are complete, you applied for a visa but withdrew your application, or your visa application was rejected.
+In these cases, you need to contact the provider of your blocked account and request that it be closed.
+Secondly, contact your Ausländerbehörde and request a document called “Sperrfreigabe”.Provide these two above-mentioned documents and your current account, whether in Germany or the original sending account.
+Please keep in mind that Sperrfreigabe should not be older than 3 months.
 You can expect to receive your funds within a few days to a couple of weeks after your request.
-Generally, blocked account will automatically close once all payouts are completed.
+Generally, a blocked account will automatically close once all payouts are completed.

 How Do I Extend a Blocked Bank Account?

-You must pay a one-time setup fee which would be less than the initial opening fee.
-In addition, these providers such as Fintiba and Expatrio also charge monthly fee for the new period.
-Once you transfer your new funds into your blocked account.
-You will recieve a new blocking confirmation.
+You must pay a one-time setup fee, which would be less than the initial opening fee.
+In addition, these providers, such as Fintiba and Expatrio, also charge a monthly fee for the new period.
+Once you transfer your new funds into your blocked account, you will receive a new blocking confirmation.

 Can I Combine the Blocked Account With a Health Insurance Policy?

-Many health inssurance providers offers combined packages that include both health inssurance and blocked account.
-Some providers offers these packages for international students.
+Many health insurance providers offer combined packages that include both health insurance and a blocked account.
+Some providers offer these packages for international students.

-Fintiba: Offers a package called Fintiba Plus which provides blocked account with health inssurance and travel health inssurance for your stay.
+Fintiba: Offers a package called Fintiba Plus, which provides a blocked account with health insurance and travel health insurance for your stay.

 Expatrio: Comprehensive coverage including travel insurance and either public student health insurance (TK – Techniker Krankenkasse) or a private plan (DR-Walter).